 - Ssense suggested that its community was appropriate for Polyvore members.
 In reality, however, the two platforms attracted a different sort of customer with limited overlap in content or fashion preferences.

-Connected Visual Business Models
+Connected Social Commerce Business Models

 Main Free Guides: